 The essay paper is an important aspect of the UPSC civil services exams.
 It can make or break your outcome.
 There are two sections in this paper.
-Each section gives you four topics out of which you have to choose one topic each.
-Each essay you write is marked out of 125 making a total of 250 marks.
+Each section gives you four topics; you have to choose one topic each.
+Each essay you write is marked out of 125, making a total of 250 marks.

-While you don’t have to study separate content for the civil services essay paper, for your general studies preparation is enough to cover possible topics, you do have to remember certain aspects of writing a good essay if you want to have an edge over your fellow UPSC aspirants.
+Your general studies preparation is enough to cover possible topics, and you don’t have to study separate content for the civil services essay paper.
+You do have to remember certain aspects of writing a good essay if you want to have the edge over your fellow UPSC aspirants.
 A lot of IAS aspirants make the mistake of not focusing on the essay paper because of its general nature.
-However, there are many advantages of concentrating on this paper such as:
+However, there are many advantages of concentrating on this paper, such as:

 - You have the option of selecting one topic out of four.
 You should be able to leverage this to your advantage and shine in this paper.

 - The essay paper is an area where you can let loose your creativity while displaying your knowledge about the topics.

 - Also, you have three hours to write about 1000 to 1200 words per topic (word limit for essay in UPSC exam).
 Hence, you can do justice to the essay topic as you have ample time to structure your thoughts and then start writing.

 Let us look at how your essay should be structured!

 Your essay should ideally have an introduction, content, basic theme and conclusion.
 The introduction and conclusion are self-explanatory.
 Content should give a historical perspective to your topic.
 It should also include facts and events related to your topic.
 Try to cover relevant aspects of the topic.
 The basic theme should talk about your views on the topic.
 Take a stand but a balanced one.
 You should also describe the negative and positive aspects of the topic chosen.